kevin-chalmers/set10108/labs/lab08/README.md

 }
 ```

-We will get to how we launch the kernel soon.
-First let us look at memory management between the CPU and GPU.

-## Passing Data to CUDA
+## Passing Data to CUDA Kernels

-As with OpenCL, we have to work between host memory (main memory) and device memory (GPU memory).
-If you remember with OpenCL we first declared and initialised some host memory.
-We will do the same this time.
+As OpenCL, we have to work between host memory (main memory) and device memory (GPU memory).
+We first declare and initialise host memory.

 ```cuda
 // Create host memory